trenton-telge/DazedMTLTool/README.md

 4. Untranslated JSON files go in `/files`.
 Anything translated will end up in `/translated`
 5. Run `start.py` script either with VSCode or by running `python .\start.py` in a CLI.

+See [Guide Section](https://github.com/dazedanon/DazedMTLTool#how-i-translate-games) to get a full breakdown on the process.

 ## ChatGPT Prompt:

 `prompt.txt` will decide what and how ChatGPT translates the text.
 This is where you can customize it's output.
 This is extremely useful for when ChatGPT gives you a translation that you don't want.
 You can use this to tell him what to do, give examples of how you want things translated, etc. The example included is what I use currently, but you should tailor it to the game you are trying to translate.